abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 </dependencies>
 ```

-**Summary**: One interesting case is when we can only specify version for a dependency in the `<properties>` section of child POM and that will include the dependency from the parent in child POM without the need to add it in the `<dependencies>` section!
+**Summary**: The case shown above is interesting, we can only specify version for a dependency in the `<properties>` section of child POM and that will include the dependency from the parent in child POM without the need to add it in the `<dependencies>` section!

 This may be counter-intuitive because we're trying to avoid adding version with all this parent and dependencyManagement and here we only add version to include the whole dependency!

 _Reference_: [SivaLabs - YouTube](https://youtu.be/2dPon1G5S-M)

-### Maven Multi-Module Project
+### Multi-Module Maven Project
 Multiple modules inside a single project, each having a different project inside it.
 All having the same `<groupID>`.

 1. Place common `<dependencyManagement>` and `<build> <plugins>` in parent's POM